 To add an Intel-based Xserve to the server list in Server Monitor, you use the network address, user name, and password of the lights-out management processor in the Xserve.
-The lights-out management processor has its own administrator user name, password, and network settings, which you specify in the networking panes of Server Assistant or using the ipmitcol command-line tool in Terminal.
+The lights-out management processor has its own administrator user name, password, and network settings.
+There are several ways to change these settings: